andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 1.Locate the search bar and type "Research groups".

-2.To create a new item, click on the "+ Create" button located in the top left-corner next to the "Manage View" option.
+2.To create a new item, click on the "+ Create" button in the top left corner next to the "Manage View" option.
    <ol type="a">
       <li>Choose your subscription (For Ex: Azure Subscription 1).</li>
       <li>Create a name of your resource group (Use: RG-osTicket).</li>
       <li>Choose a region to deploy the virtual machine to (For Ex: West US 3).</li>
     </ol>

-3.After, typing the given specifications click on the box "Review + create".
+3.After typing the specifications, click on the box "Review + create".

 4.You should be able to see the following display: